One challenge families have when they start eating trading processed foods for real food is that it’s either:

 - c) Too … different

 And it’s true, you can run into all of these challenges when you’re switching up how you eat.
 But you don’t have to.
-You can keep it simple and make the switch a lot easier by opting for better versions of foods you already eat.
+You can keep it simple and make the real food switch a lot easier by opting for better versions of foods you already eat.

 Try switching to plain yogurt with lots of probiotic cultures.
 (You can always sweeten with berries, raw honey or pure maple syrup if you don’t like the tart flavor).
 We have some Oregon dairies that make great yogurt, full of probiotics, minus lots of sugar.